Latvia–Russia relations: Controversies and issues of contention

-Criticism of alleged violation of minority rights
+Minority rights

-Russia often criticizes Latvia for alleged discrimination against the Russian-speaking population and has also participated in a number of cases of complaints against Latvia in the European Court of Human Rights as a third party.
+Russia often criticizes Latvia for discrimination against the Russian-speaking population and has also participated in a number of cases of complaints against Latvia in the European Court of Human Rights as a third party.
 These cases also dealt with the violation of the rights of the Russian minority in Latvia.
 Such cases included Slivenko v.
 Latvia, Kononov v.
 Latvia, Vikulov and others v.
 Latvia, Sisojeva And Others v Latvia, and Vasilevskiy v.
 Latvia.

 Spying allegations

 In April 2004 Latvia expelled Second Secretary of the Russian Embassy in Rīga Pyotr Uzhumov, who had allegedly been trying to gather information on Latvia's defence forces, for activities "incompatible with his diplomatic status" to which Russia responded by expelling first secretary of the Latvian Embassy in Moscow.

 In March 2018 for activities not consistent with their duties and in solidarity with the United Kingdom's response to the poisoning of Sergei and Yulia Skripal Latvia expelled a second secretary rank Russian diplomat within the Russian embassy in Rīga.
 Russia responded by expelling a Latvian diplomat from Russia.

 In late May 2018 a former employee of Latvian Railways was sentenced to 18 months in prison and 60 hours of community service for espionage.
 The man had filmed trains carrying NATO equipment and sent the videos to a contact in Russia's Kaliningrad Oblast.
 In August 2018 a farmer in Alūksne Municipality was given a three-year suspended sentence for collecting open-source information near the Latvian-Russian border at an alleged request of Russian authorities that was classified as espionage.